kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

-= 1.5.4 =
+= 1.6 =
+* New feature: Choose from three play buttons (CSS-only white, CSS-only black, Youtube button image)
-* New feature: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisment at the end of every video.
+* New premium feature: Convert videos into a playlist and automatically add your corporate video, product teaser or another video advertisment at the end of every video
+* New premium feature: Remove branding
 * New feature: With a colour picker the user can choose a colour of the video controls (Vimeo only)
 * New feature: Support for Youtube and Vimeo URLs in tables created with plugin TablePress
 * Improvement: User must not update articles anymore when he changes setting 'Display Youtube title'
+* Fix/new feature: Users can activate an option to only load CSS/JS files on pages/posts when necessary.
+(It can happen that – when this option is activated – videos on pages do not lazy load although they should.)

 = 1.5.2.1 =
 * Fix: Do NOT update all posts that have an oembedded medium when user activates the plugin anymore